Would you buy a house to watch FIFA World Cup? 17 fans from Kerala did just that!

 Also read: WATCH: Chaos in Kerala as fans donning Brazil, Argentina jerseys at war amid FIFA World Cup 2022

-The FIFA WC, which started with a lot of negative hype, is now set to come up with many such interesting stories of fans, which just depicts the unreal craze and effect the beautiful game has across the globe.
+The FIFA WC, which started with a lot of negative hype, is now set to come up with many such interesting stories of fans, which just depict the unreal craze and affect the beautiful game has across the globe.